oskitone/higher_lower/assembly_guide/docs/general-tips.md

 ---
 id: general-tips
 title: General tips and getting started
-description: Things to keep in mind as you solder your Scout.
-Take your time and be patient!
+description: Things to keep in mind as you solder your Higher Lower game
 sidebar_label: General tips and getting started
 slug: /general-tips
 ---

-TODO: timelapse?

 :::note
 Take your time and be patient!
 If you run into a problem, try to keep a cool head and refer to the [PCB troubleshooting](pcb-troubleshooting.md) section.
 If your problem remains unfixed and you can't figure it out, [please _email_ me to let me know](https://www.oskitone.com/contact)!
 I'll do my best to help you, and your feedback will help improve the guide and other future Oskitone designs.